kitindi/react-api-requests/README.md

 - Handle APIs request with either fetch API or Axios.

-  In my oppinion axios is the most simple way to implement api requests alteast to me.
+  In my opinion, Axios is the simplest way to implement API requests at least for me.
 Feel free to use any of these APIs handling tools you like.

-  We are going to use two api endpoints to demonstrate how to implement API requests.
+  We are going to use two API endpoints to demonstrate how to implement API requests.
 [Cat facts API](https://catfact.ninja/fact) as well as [Age prediction API](https://api.agify.io/?name=james).

   ```javascript
   import axios from "axios";